TheOdinProject/curriculum/git/foundations_git/commit_messages.md

 Screen readers won't read the images to users with disabilities without this information
 ~~~
-`Screen readers won't read the images to users with disabilities without this information`

 Ahh, that's better! :) Now, developers can gain a better understanding of this commit message because it does the following: